gmc-code/PC-microbit-micropython/docs/lessons/While_loops.rst

     #.
 Write a while loop that counts up from 3 to 12 in steps of 3, scrolling the numbers 3, 6, 9, 12.
     #.
 Write a while loop that counts down from 9 to 1, showing the numbers 9, 8, 7, 6, 5, 4, 3, 2, 1.
     #.
 Write a while loop that counts down from 24 to 18 in steps of 2, scrolling the numbers 24, 22, 20, 18.
+    #.
+Write 2 while loops to scroll 0 to 8 going up in 2s then 9 down to 1 going down in 2s.

     .. dropdown::
         :icon: codescan